Daily Calorie Needs Calculator

 Follow these steps to calculate your daily calorie needs:

-4. Enter your total height in inches (multiply feet by 12 and add remaining inches).
+4. Enter your total height in inches.
+To convert feet and inches, multiply feet by 12 and add the remaining inches (for example, 5 feet 9 inches equals 69 inches).

 What Is Calorie?